DevsparZeroGitHubUser/hello-world/ReadmeCordovaCore.md

 ### <a name="AddSDK"></a> Adding SDK into project
 <i>Step 1:</i> Download Xenchain SDK folder into local folder.
 The files are located together in the same directory with this document.
 Otherwise, please contact Xendity Admin for SDK request.
-Please note that before any integration is done to the existing project, the developer may opt to modify the codes in the plugin to suit their requirements e.g. Camera UI. <br>
+Please note that before any integration is done to the existing project, you may modify the codes in the plugin to suit your requirements e.g. Camera UI. <br>

 <i>Step 2:</i> Integrate the SDK into existing project:
 1. Go to Command Prompt and navigate to the designated project folder that requires the SDK Integration.
 2. Execute `cordova plugin add (path to the local folder of the downloaded Xenchain SDK Plugin)`.
-3. Execute `cordova build` and ensure both platforms are build successfully.
+3. Execute `cordova build` and ensure both platforms are built successfully.

 ## <a name="InitialSetup"></a> Initial Setup
 ### <a name="DeclarationManifest"></a> Declaration AndroidManifest.xml
 <i>Step 1</i>: The SDK uses permissions as listed below for **Android Platform**.
-Kindly note that the app are required to implements it's own Permission Request as the SDK does not provide Permission Request.
+Kindly note that the app requires to implement it's own Permission Requests as the SDK does not provide Permission Requests.
 ```xml
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />